kernelorg-mirror/linux_kernel_git_snitzer_linux/Documentation/admin-guide/device-mapper/vdo-design.rst

     allow the recovery journal to free up space; reference count blocks are written out whenever the associated slab journal requests they do so in order to free up slab journal space.)

 12. Once all the reference count updates are done, the block map is updated and the write is complete.

-13. If the data_vio did not use its allocation, it releases the allocated block.
+13. If the data_vio did not use its allocation, it releases the allocated block, the hash lock (if it has one), and its logical lock.
 The data_vio then returns to the pool.

 *Read Path*